-Building a rational transit network makes the TTC the
+Building a rational transit network makes public transit the

 better way for everyone